-The duty solicitor will hear them out and will defend them in court.
-They will try to get the eviction dropped, or to get more time from the judge for sorting out the problems that led to the brink of eviction.
+The duty adviser will hear them out, and if they want will defend their case in front of the judge.
+They will try to get the eviction or repossession dropped, or to get more time from the judge for sorting out the problems that led to the brink of eviction.